rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 **However:**

 - We still need to manage subscription.
-- State updates are side effects of our api calls.
-We are using `tap` in our pipe to handle this and manually calling `this.state.patch()` method in our component.
+- State updates are side effects of our API calls.
+We are using `tap` in our pipe to handle this and manually calling the `this.state.patch()` method in our component.
 It is still not reactive.

 ## Step 3.
 Fully reactive component.

-Lets do another round and refactor `List` component using `@rx-angular/state`.
-In the core of it are operators `mergeAll()` that works with stream of streams instead of single values and `scan()` that accumulates values form this streams into single state observable.
+Let's do another round and refactor the `List` component using `@rx-angular/state`.
+The core of it is operators `mergeAll()` that works with a stream of streams instead of single values and `scan()` that accumulates values from these streams into single state observable.

 First step will be adding `RxState` service to our component.